 - i.
 The toxicity test control (0% effluent) must have survival equal to or greater than 80%. - ii.
-The mean number of Ceriodaphnia dubia neonates produced per surviving female in the control (0% effluent) must be 15 or more. - iii.
-60% of the surviving control females must produce three broods.
+60% of the surviving control females must produce three broods. - iii.
+The mean dry weight of surviving Fathead minnow larvae at the end of the 7 days in the control (0% effluent) must be 0.25 mg per larva or greater.

-- iv.
-The mean dry weight of surviving Fathead minnow larvae at the end of the 7 days in the control (0% effluent) must be 0.25 mg per larva or greater. - v.
-The percent coefficient of variation between replicates shall be 40% or less in the control (0% effluent) for: the young of surviving females in the Ceriodaphnia dubia reproduction test, the growth and survival of the Fathead minnow test. - vi.
-The percent coefficient of variation between replicates shall be 40% or less in the critical dilution, unless significant lethal or nonlethal effects are exhibited for: the young of surviving females in the Ceriodaphnia dubia reproduction test; the growth and survival endpoints in the Fathead minnow test. - vii.
-A Percent Minimum Significant Difference (PMSD) range of 13 47 for Ceriodaphnia dubia reproduction; - viii.
-A PMSD range of 12 30 for Fathead minnow growth.
+- v.
+The percent coefficient of variation between replicates shall be 40% or less in the control (0% effluent) for: the growth and survival endpoints of the Fathead minnow test. - vi.
+The percent coefficient of variation between replicates shall be 40% or less in the critical dilution, unless significant lethal or nonlethal effects are exhibited for the growth and survival endpoints of the Fathead minnow test. - vii. a PMSD range of 12 30 for Fathead minnow growth.